Skip to content

 # → [30, 40]

-at xs i, take n xs, and drop n xs follow the same rule. take -1 xs keeps all but the last element; drop -1 xs keeps only the last.
+at xs i, take n xs, and drop n xs follow the same Python-style rule.
+To “drop the last element” use take -1 xs (the slc xs 0 -1 shape was repurposed as the “to end” sugar above):

 has xs v tests membership.
 Works on lists (element check) and text (substring check):